 24.1) You must accept responsibility for the proper conduct of you and your party.
 In cases of serious misconduct, we reserve the right to terminate your contract with us for travel arrangements as set out in these Booking Terms and Conditions.
 Action can also be taken by the Police, or maritime authorities.
 If you cause delay or diversion to the Craft, you agree to indemnify us against any claim including costs made against us.

-24.2) All tickets and cards are issued as per the terms and conditions stipulated in these Booking Terms and Conditions.
+24.2) All tickets and cards are issued as per these Booking Terms and Conditions.
 Hovertravel take the fraudulent and/or misuse of documents issued by Hovertravel seriously and any misuse of this would result in the termination of the remaining period or validity of the pass/card with no refund permitted and we reserve the right to report you to law enforcement agencies and to take civil action against you for any damage suffered by us.
 Hovertravel reserve the right to withdraw all future travel in the result of misuse.

 25.0 DATA PROTECTION

 FOR PASSENGERS WHO ARE DISABLED OR PASSENGERS with REDUCED MOBILITY (PRM) DUE TO A PHYSICAL, COGNITIVE (learning) DISABILITY OR ANY PHYSICAL IMPAIRMENT, AS DEFINED BY CURRENT EUROPEAN LAW.